 Decarbing kief in the oven can produce a notable marijuana odor, which can extend beyond the kitchen depending on the size of the home.
 Decarbing kief won’t typically smell outside of the home.
 Ventilation with the oven fan, ceiling fan, and leaving the windows open can reduce the smell when decarbing kief.

 Utilizing the sous vide method of decarbing kief can notably reduce the smell.
 Decarbing machines can also significantly reduce the smell of decarbed kief.
 Despite these decarboxylation methods, however, there will be some detectable odor, which can dissipate within a few hours or the day.

-Users employ a variety of methods to reduce the smell such as using an air freshener or incense to mask the smell.
+Users employ a variety of methods to reduce the smell of weed such as using an air freshener or incense to mask the smell.
 Others have cooked with stronger flavors while decarbing kief or any other marijuana material.
 Users can fry up some garlic or fish to have a delicious meal and tone down the decarbed kief smell.

 Do You Need To Decarb Kief Before Smoking?

 Generally, users don’t need to decarb kief before smoking it, but they can definitely smoke decarbed kief.
 Some users have claimed that decarboxylating cannabis and then smoking or vaporizing it produces noticeably better experiences, while others don’t notice a difference.